Glossary of Terms

 Alternative title for income statement.

-Method of allocating all non-labor costs (though some times partial labour factors can be a part of the overhead) to the various products manufactured or services performed.
+Method of allocating all non-labour costs (though some times partial labour factors can be a part of the overhead) to the various products manufactured or services performed.

 One of multiple owners of an unincorporated business.